Roots of Superstition About Friday the 13th

 Additionally, Friday used to be "Hanging Day" in Britain, so it was certainly unlucky for some!
 This date was most probably chosen since it was the day Judas Iscariot, the apostle who betrayed Jesus, hanged himself.

 13: Lucky or Unlucky?

-Somewhere along the way, it seems positive anticipation of the afterlife gave way to a fear of death with 13 becoming a focal point.
-If Friday is considered a particularly unlucky day of the week, Friday falling on the 13th must be a double whammy for the superstitious.
+Somewhere along the way, it seems positive anticipation of the afterlife gave way to the fear of death with 13 becoming a focal point.
+If Friday is considered a particularly unlucky day of the week, a Friday falling on the 13th must be a double whammy for the superstitious.

 The 13th Dinner Guest

 There is an old adage that says you should never invite 13 guests for dinner or one will die.
 Perhaps the most famous example cited as the basis for this superstition is the Last Supper.
 There were 13 attendees at the Last Supper of Christ, and Jesus was subsequently crucified the next day, Friday.